French Revolution - Causes, Events, and Effects

 Causes of the French Revolution

 · Philosophers like Voltaire and Rousseau made Paris the center of the Enlightenment Movement in the second half of the 18th Century.
 The emphasis of this movement was on reason and the rejection of religious dogmas.
-This philosophy influenced the people on a larger scale, especially the middle class who were skeptical of Catholic doctrines.
+This philosophy influenced the people on a larger scale, especially the middle class, who were skeptical of Catholic doctrines.

 · The newly established United States of America adopted the constitution with separation of power in a govt.
 Many French thinkers advocated this form of government in place of absolute monarchy to solve problems.